fighterleslie/fighterleslie/README.md

 I'm a self-taught software engineer.

-2020 is a tough year.
-Wish everybody well!

-Please wear a mask!
+Wish everybody well in the Year of the Tiger!